-Printed on paper produced from 100% recovered fibre certified to FSC® standards and manufactured without chlorine bleaching.
+Printed by J Thomson on recycled and carbon balanced paper, to offset its carbon footprint.
+It is produced from 100% recovered fibre certified to FSC® standards and manufactured without chlorine bleaching.

-© University of Glasgow, February 2022.
+© University of Glasgow, February 2023.
 University of Glasgow, charity no: SC004401